18F/identity-secops/README.md

 	* ~~get codepipeline to kick off builds~~
 	* ~~Do CI for nessus/clamav to push to docker hub~~
 	* Waiting for spinnaker work being done by Mike
+	* While waiting, try out flux!
 * Make sure that security is baked in
 	* IAM roles for access?
 	* Istio for limiting outbound access and who can talk to what service?
+Maybe just Network Policies?
 	* Twistlock/Aqua/TenableCS for scanning containers after build?
 	* ~~clamav~~
 	* ~~falco~~
 * Figure out system for running k8s on local system too?
 * super-stretch goal:  make helm chart for identity-idp and see if it works!
 	* Mike and others are doing this
+	* Managed to get container working with https://github.com/18F/identity-idp/pull/3759

 ## Problems encountered so far
 * EKS/Fargate only works in us-east-* regions, we are in us-west-2.